Follow along with the video below to see how to install our site as a web app on your home screen.

-I heared there is only a black version of the case, so no white ( anodized black ... i can remember it was mentioned some pages before)
+I heared there is only a black version of the case, so no white :p ( anodized black ... i can remember it was mentioned some pages before)

 Right.
 The plan as of now is just to offer a single version of the case - otherwise it could turn into a logistical headache.
-We're trying to keep the number of variables to a minimum so things go as smoothly as possible.I heared there is only a black version of the case, so no white ( anodized black ... i can remember it was mentioned some pages before)
+We're trying to keep the number of variables to a minimum so things go as smoothly as possible.

-Nope, not too late.
-From the update a few days ago:Hi all.
+Hi all.
 First time poster here.
 I joined as I'm getting ready to build a new system and have been looking for a SFF case for awhile.
 I was wondering if it was too late to get in on the ordering for the first or second batch?
 I missed the Indiegogo opportunity it seems.

-Remember, if you missed getting in on early shipping, youll still be able to participate in the production campaign to get a case (just a bit later than those on the early ship list).
+Remember, if you missed getting in on early shipping, you’ll still be able to participate in the production campaign to get a case (just a bit later than those on the early ship list).

-pssh weren't we originally going to just have like a limited 300 case run
+pssh weren't we originally going to just have like a limited 300 case run :p

 I'm sorry if this has been discussed before, but anyone have recommendations on the best mini-ATX boards?